daria-galichiy/marvelApp/README.md

 <img src="gif\2.gif" width="250" height="400" />

-* Ability to search for characters and add them to Favorites
+* The ability to search for characters and add them to Favorites

 <img src="gif\3.gif" width="250" height="400" />

-* Option to share a character card
+* The option to share a character card

 <img src="gif\4.gif" width="250" height="400" />